 New England is by no means cheap nor easy to travel without some guidance.
 In order to see the best of New England, and not drop a fortune while doing so, you’re going to need a little assistance.

-Below is a list of sample New England road trip routes.
+Below is a list of sample New England road trip routes, from East Coast budget adventures to more comprehensive trips that cost a bit more.
 Varying from 4 to 14 days in length, they cover many of the top destinations in New England.
 Each itinerary provides day-by-day highlights, which are meant to give you some good New England road trip ideas.

 4-Day New England Road Trip Itinerary: Boston and the Cape